AnthonyCBlanco/secondBrain/Solving Oblique Triangle.md

 We can use [[The Law of Sines]] to solve [[Oblique Triangles]] is which one side and two angles are known.
 We can only solve triangles that provide SAA or ASA.
 (Side, Angle, Angle) or (Angle, Side, Angle)

-For oblique triangles the same rule applies that all angles must = 180 degrees However we can not use the Pythagorean theorem to solve oblique triangles
+For [[Oblique Triangles]] the same rule applies that all angles must = 180 degrees However we can not use the Pythagorean theorem to solve [[Oblique Triangles]]

 If solving a triangle and given SSA(Side, Side, Angle) it is know as ambiguous case when using [[The Law of Sines]]